 Can I eat Spam while pregnant?
-A shelf-stable canned meat is usually a different risk pattern from cold deli meat, but the calmer pregnancy choice is to heat it until steaming hot, eat it soon after opening, and avoid damaged cans or leftovers that were not chilled.
-Also check sodium and exact ingredients if you eat it often.
+A sealed shelf-stable can is a different risk pattern from cold deli meat, but the calmer pregnancy choice is still to heat canned luncheon meat until steaming hot, eat it soon after opening, and avoid damaged cans or leftovers that were not chilled.
+Check too: sodium, portion size, and exact ingredients if you eat it often.

 Source basis: This guide cross-checks the practical answer against FoodSafety.gov, CDC and the full references listed below.